 - Weakness of the muscles.

 To start with, you may experience any single symptom listed above.
-However, as the injury worsens, you may find you’re suffering with multiple symptoms.
+However, as the injury worsens, you may find you’re suffering from multiple symptoms.
 Pain levels may be fairly mild to start with but if the same repetitive action continues, it can increase and become more constant.
 Depending on the extent of your repetitive strain injury, the recovery time can be anywhere from a matter of weeks to a number of years.

 You could discuss your concerns with your employer if you start to feel the early signs of RSI.
 They may carry out an occupational health assessment and changes to your working practices could be recommended.
 If they fail to do so, and you continue to develop RSI which is diagnosed by a doctor, you could be entitled to seek workers compensation for a repetitive strain injury.
+And this is one of a number of forms of repetitive strain injury compensation that you could receive.

 Diagnosis And Treatment Of Repetitive Strain Injuries